 Basis of all the content of our dreams is the desire to have our wishes fulfilled.
 In the wakeful life, we may or may not be conscious of these wishes.
 However, the unconscious would like to see these wishes fulfilled wholesale.
 But the preconscious cannot permit this.
 So a wish in a dream may be disguised.
 Only an understanding of the structure of our dream factory can reveal it.
-Guru Arjan in Raag Asa alludes to this:
+Guru Arjun in Raag Asa alludes to this:

 Bāvar soė rahė.
 Moh kutamb bikẖai ras māṯė mithiā gahan gahė. mithan manorath supan aanand ulaas man mukh sat kahay.